Updated November 2018:

 Doctor as Teacher

-We have a responsibility to educate our patients about the safety and efficacy of vaccines.
-It is likewise important that we meet our patients where they are to discuss the importance of vaccination, as well as the risks present when vaccination rates fall.
+We have a responsibility to educate our patient about the safety and efficacy of vaccines.
+It is likewise important that we meet our patients where they are, and discuss the importance of vaccination, as well as the risks present when vaccination rates fall.
 We must take the time to carefully diffuse the minefield of disinformation, profiteering, fear mongering, and yes, even “fake news” found in the anti-vaccine havens of the internet.
 No vaccine hesitant patient has ever had their mind changed by a stern lecture and paternalistic attitude from their provider, and in my personal experience the best route has always been to systematically address specific concerns with the real evidence.
-This takes time, and not always possible when combined with the constraints of daily medical practice.
-So it becomes essential to curate a good educational resource list for patients.
-Vaxopedia is a fantastic place to start.
+This takes time, and is not always possible when combined with the constraints of daily medical practice.
+So it becomes essential to curate a good educational resource list for patients. https://vaxopedia.org/2017/12/16/immunization-education-agreement/ is a fantastic place to start.

 Treat the Whole Person

 By taking a holistic view of the person as more than a collection of interrelated systems and associated symptoms, the physician can address an overall clinical gestalt and treat accordingly.
-From a hierarchical perspective, preventing debilitating illnesses allows our patients to pursue their higher order needs and self fulfilment.
+From a hierarchical perspective, preventing debilitating illnesses allows our patients to pursue their higher order needs and self-fulfillment.
 Furthermore, vaccines benefit not only the person receiving them, but their community as well.
-Health is not simply the absence of disease, but rather well being and freedom to focus on life’s other joys and challenges.
+Health is not simply the absence of disease, but rather the well-being and freedom to focus on other challenges.
 Vaccination ensures that our patients maintain their health and can spend their time and resources affecting their communities in positive ways.